Emir Abdelkader: End of the nation

 The peace ended when the Duc d'Orléans, ignoring the terms of the Treaty of Tafna, headed an expeditionary force that breached the Iron Gates.
 On 15 October 1839, Abd al-Qadir attacked the French as they were colonizing the Plains of Mitidja and routed the invaders.
 In response the French officially declared war on 18 November 1839.
 The fighting bogged down until General Thomas Robert Bugeaud returned to Algeria, this time as governor-general, in February 1841.
-Abdelkader was originally encouraged to hear that Bugeaud, the promoter of the Treaty of Tafna, was returning; but this time Bugeaud's tactics would be radically different.
+Abdelkader was originally encouraged to hear that Bugeaud, the promoter of the Treaty of Tafna, was returning; but this time Bugeaud's strategy would be radically different.
 This time, his approach was one of annihilation, with the conquest of Algeria as the endgame:

 Abdelkader was effective at using guerrilla warfare and for a decade, up until 1842, scored many victories.
 He often signed tactical truces with the French, but these did not last.
 His power base was in the western part of Algeria, where he was successful in uniting the tribes against the French.
 He was noted for his chivalry; on one occasion he released his French captives simply because he had insufficient food to feed them.
 Throughout this period, Abdelkader demonstrated political and military leadership and acted as a capable administrator and a persuasive orator.
 His fervent faith in the doctrines of Islam was unquestioned.

 Until the beginning of 1842 the struggle went in his favor; however, the resistance was put down by Marshal Bugeaud, due to Bugeaud's adaptation to the guerilla tactics employed by Abdelkader.
 Abdelkader would strike fast and disappear into the terrain with light infantry; however the French increased their mobility.
 The French armies brutally suppressed the native population and practiced a scorched earth policy in the countryside to force the residents to starve so as to desert their leader.
 By 1841, his fortifications had all but been destroyed and he was forced to wander the interior of the Oran.
 In 1842, he had lost control of Tlemcen and his lines of communications with Morocco were not effective.
 He was able to cross the border into Morocco for a respite, but the French defeated the Moroccans at the Battle of Isly.
 He left Morocco, and was able to keep up the fight to the French by taking the Sidi Brahim at the Battle of Sidi-Brahim.